mhbeals/scissorsandpaste/Individual MD Entries/1793-12-13_Glasgow Advertiser_371.md

                     beds, clothing, &c. were all destroyed. another house of ill fame tenanted by Mother Giles, under went a similar fate.
-It is aid that three persons were wounded, one dangerously, from the firing of small arms, by some persons who were placed in the house for its defence.–WE lament that our worthy Mayor, received some injury, in endeavouring to disperse the people.
+It is aid that three persons were wounded, one dangerously, from the firing of small arms, by some persons who were placed in the house for its defence.–We lament that our worthy Mayor, received some injury, in endeavouring to disperse the people.